richardcadman/fi/about.md

 - I did pretty well at school, and went to a decent uni to study engineering
 - After a very short stint (< 1yr) in a “professional services job” I binned that off and chose not to bother with the typical consulting/law/banking plan
 - Instead, I chose to do something that actually interest me and aligns better with my values
-- I intensely love questioning things, understanding why we do the things we do, as individuals and more generally as a human race
+- I like questioning things, understanding why we do the things we do, as individuals and more generally as a human race, we're fascinating

 #### Disclaimer:

 I wanna point out that these are just opinions, albeit strong ones, loosely held.
 It’s probably fair to assume that I’ve already changed my mind on some of these too.
-Also, disclaimer, one thing this is definitely _not_ is financial advice.
+One thing's for sure, this isn't financial advice.

 #### Start a conversation: